DoTheEvo/ansible-arch/README.md

 * enable and start docker service
 * add the current user to the docker group to avoid need for sudo
 * set default max logs size to 250MB and set logs rotation
+* set docker network pool to not get in to 192.168.0.0 space, as the default settings reach it on like 14th new network created

 ### [playbook_lts_kernel.yml](https://github.com/DoTheEvo/ansible-arch/blob/main/playbook_lts_kernel.yml)